Eugène Emmanuel Amaury Duval Biography | Oil Painting Reproductions

 4-16-1808 Montrouge, FRA – 12-25-1885 Paris, FRABack to Artist IndexView Artists Paintings

-Eugène Emmanuel Amaury Pineux Duval, better known by the pseudonym Amaury Duval.
-He was one of two sons of Amaury Duval (1760–1838) and thus a nephew of the playwright Alexandre Pineux Duval.
-His father was the writer and diplomat Amaury Duval (1760-1838)
+Eugène Emmanuel Amaury Duval, better known by the pseudonym Amaury-Duval.
+He was the son of Alexander Amaury Duval a writer and diplomat and the nephew of the playwright Alexandre Pineux Duval.

-One of the first students in Jean Auguste Dominique Ingres's studio (a strong influence on all Duval's works), Amaury Duval took part in the 1829 artists' and scholars' expedition sent by Charles X of France to Greece as the Morea Expedition to produce its archaeological drawings.
+One of the first students in Jean Auguste Dominique Ingres's studio and who had a strong influence on all Duval's future works, Amaury-Duval took part in the 1829 Morea Expedition of artists and scholars sent by Charles X of France to Greece, an undertaking to research and create archaeological drawings.

-From 1834 to 1836 he took a long Grand Tour to Florence, Rome, and Naples, where he discovered Italian Renaissance art.
-On returning to France he was one of the artists commissioned to decorate churches by the government of Louis-Philippe then Napoleon III – the Sainte Philomène chapel at the église Saint-Merry, the chapel of the virgin at Saint-Germain-l'Auxerrois in Paris then the parish church of Saint-Germain-en-Laye.
+From 1834 to 1836 he took a long Grand Tour to Florence, Rome, and Naples, discovering the beauty of Italian Renaissance art.
+On returning to France he was one of the artists commissioned to decorate churches by the government of Napoleon III.

 Artists Influencing Eugène Emmanuel Amaury-Duval: Jean Auguste Dominique Ingres.

 He Traveled To Greece, Italy.